jakemcc/jakemccrary.com/source/_posts/2017-04-12-what-are-the-most-used-clojure-libraries.markdown

 Before we can answer that question, we'll need to transform some data.
 First, we create the Clojure subset of the GitHub dataset.
-I did that by executing the following queries and saving them to a couple tables.
+I did that by executing the following queries and saving the results to tables.

 ```sql